Linuxfabrik/lfops/roles/wordpress/README.md

 `wordpress__install_dir`

 * The installation directory for WordPress.
+For a `wordpress__url` with a path, it has to end with that path; the part before it becomes the document root of the vHost.
 * Type: String.
-* Default: `/var/www/html/` followed by the host part of `wordpress__url`, for example `'/var/www/html/wordpress.example.com'`
+* Default: `/var/www/html/` followed by the host and path of `wordpress__url`, for example `'/var/www/html/wordpress.example.com'` or `'/var/www/html/example.com/blog'`

 `wordpress__on_calendar_core_minor_update`